Escape-Technologies/mookme/packages/docs/get-started/README.md

 npx mookme init
 ```

-This will display a prompter to let you define **where you packages are located**, how you want the hooks to behave
-when a file is changed during commit hooks, write the corresponding documentation in your `package.json`, and write
-your `.git/hooks` scripts.
+This will display a prompter to let you define how you want the hooks to behave when a file is changed during commit hooks, write the corresponding documentation in your `package.json`, and write your `.git/hooks` scripts.

 Every step of this process is clearly shown and nothing will be written without asking you if you're okay with it :)